An Exploration of Learnt Representations of W Jets: Experiments

-The hyperparameter $\beta$ can be interpreted equivalently as the variance of the Gaussian posterior probability from which the reconstruction loss descends, thereby setting the resolution scale of the VAE, or as the $\beta$ hyperparameter of a $\beta$-VAE~\cite{Higgins2017betaVAELB}.
-Physical scales much larger than $\beta$ may be modelled in its latent space, but scales much smaller than $\beta$ will be ignored.
-This motivates a $\beta$-annealing training strategy~\cite{Fu2019CyclicalAS} whereby the VAE is trained in stages using a sequence of values for $\hat{\beta}$, preserving the model weights from one stage to the next.
-This sequence is chosen from a set of values that are log-uniform separated in the range $10^{-5} \, \text{--} \, 1$.
+\paragraph{Training} $\beta$ can be interpreted equivalently as the noise parameter of the Gaussian posterior probability from which the reconstruction loss descends, setting the resolution scale of the VAE, or as the $\beta$ hyperparameter of a $\beta$-VAE~\citep{Higgins2017betaVAELB}.
+The VAE is trained by $\beta$-annealing~\citep{Fu2019CyclicalAS} whereby it is trained in stages using a sequence of values for $\hat{\beta}$, preserving the model weights between stages.
+This sequence is log-uniform separated in the range $10^{-5} \, \text{--} \, 1$.
 The procedure begins with an initial `priming' run, starting at the smallest $\hat{\beta}$ and proceeding upwards.
-Next, $\hat{\beta}$ is annealed in a zig-zag pattern until $\hat{\beta}$ reaches again its smallest value.
+Next, $\hat{\beta}$ is annealed in a zig-zag pattern until it reaches again its smallest value.
 Finally, a `production' run is performed, repeating the sequence of values used for the priming run.
-The model weights saved at the end of each $\beta$ step in this production run are studied and used to generate the figures used in this paper.
-Further details of the data generation and the training procedure are given in Appendix~\ref{app:dataetc}.
+The model weights saved at the end of each $\beta$ step in this run are used to generate the results of this paper.